skinny-framework/skinny-framework/yeoman-generator-skinny/app/templates/README.md

 ### Skinny Framework

-Skinny is a full-stack web app framework built on Scalatra.
+Skinny is a full-stack web app framework to build Servlet applications.

 To put it simply, Skinny framework’s concept is Scala on Rails.

 Skinny is highly inspired by Ruby on Rails and it is optimized for sustainable productivity for Servlet-based web app development.

 http://skinny-framework.org/